carj/pyPreservica/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This part of the documentation covers all the interfaces of pyPreservica.
+This part of the documentation covers all the interfaces of pyPreservica :class:`EntityAPI <EntityAPI>` object.

-All of the pyPreservica functionality can be accessed by these methods on the :class:`EntityAPI <EntityAPI>` object.

 .. py:class:: EntityAPI